pcmueller/TheWormhole/README.md

 This was a group project in which were given two weeks to push ourselves to learn a new technology, as well as to reinforce our knowledge of React and associated libraries and technologies.

-As a group we agreed to use Redux, React, Router, asynchronous JavaScript, Cypress testing, and conditional rendering.
-The Assignment Rubric & Spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)
+As a group we agreed to use Redux, React, Router, asynchronous JavaScript, Cypress testing, and UI design using Sass.
+The assignment rubric & spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)

 ## Notable Features